 Scoring Process - To ensure subgrants are awarded to the most capable applicants, each proposal for a CSP subgrant will be reviewed by an external, independent Peer Review panel selected through an application process.
-The GSCT Independent Peer Review Panel will be comprised of teams of at least three reviewers per application.
+The GSCT Independent Peer Review Panel will comprise teams of three reviewers.
 These reviewers will receive training on the effective use of the Selection Criteria Rubric outlined in Appendix 3 and will use the rubric to rate potential subgrant proposals.
 Individuals selected as peer reviewers will have relevant expertise in charter school operation, governance, authorization, finance, administration, leadership, and law.
 The group will include individuals from diverse backgrounds, including from underrepresented groups.
 Reviewers must sign an assurance regarding conflict of interest to ensure that all applications are reviewed in a bias-free manner.
 Reviewers will be required to recuse themselves from the evaluation of any application for which they have a perceived or real conflict of interest.
 All peer reviewers will be offered a small, but meaningful stipend to reflect the value of their expertise and time spent reviewing the subgrant applications, and to broaden the pool of interested peer reviewer applicants.